ROHITJAIND/IMPLEMENTING-RECOMMENDATION-SYSTEMS-EX-03-APPLIED-DS/README.md

-# AppDSExno-03

-**AIM:**
+# EX-03 Implementing Recommendation Systems
+### Aim:
 To Implement Recommendation Systems using the suitable data sets.

-**ALGORITHM:**
+### Algorithm

-STEP 1: Load the necessary Datasets.
+STEP 1: Load the necessary Datasets and include the python libraries.<br>

-STEP 2: Include the necessary python library.

-STEP 3: Use Fuzzy library for handling text data.

-STEP 4: Perform Data Preprocessing Steps.
+STEP 2: Use Fuzzy library for handling text data and Perform Data Preprocessing steps.<br>

-STEP 5: Standardize column names for merging.

-STEP 6: Apply fuzzy matching to find similar text data between datasets.
+STEP 3: Standardize column names for merging and Apply fuzzy matching to find similar text data between datasets.<br>

-STEP 7: Perform Data transformation between datasets.

-STEP 8: Define a recommendation score using the features of the datasets.
+STEP 4: Perform Data transformation between datasets and Define a recommendation score using the features of the datasets.<br>

-STEP 9: Sort the data by recommendation score.

-STEP 10: Export the results to a CSV file.
+STEP 5: Sort the data by recommendation score and Export the results to a CSV file.

 **CODING & OUTPUT**